Have you ever made bread pudding from banana bread? I hadn’t until today.

-Walking through the aisles looking for inspiration, I found a loaf of banana bread and decided to finally try making a bread pudding, banana bread style.
+Walking through the grocery store aisles looking for inspiration, I found a loaf of banana bread and decided to finally try making a bread pudding using banana bread.
 All I needed were eggs and cream because I already had a banana at home.
 I also picked up some frozen puff pastry and some jam and a bag of Doritos and some salsa.
 For not a lot of money, I had a lovely dessert, a snack and something for afternoon tea.

 Bread pudding is best made from stale, dry bread but this bread was quite moist so I cut it into cubes and put it in the oven on low heat for about 20 minutes, tossing it once.
 While the bread was in the oven, I whisked four eggs with some sugar and cream and a little vanilla.

 When the bread came out of the oven, I let it cool for a few minutes then tumbled it into a buttered casserole dish.
 20cm square (8×8) would work just fine.
 I poured the custard mixture over the top and let it sit to soak in for about 15 minutes and then into a 180C / 350F oven for about an hour until a knife came out almost clean.

 Once it was slightly cool, I dusted it with icing sugar and served it with dark toffee sauce and whipped cream.
 Over the top?
 Maybe, but it’s Christmas!

 - 1 cup cream